 If they are putting loose change in their piggy bank, set up your own piggy bank and show them when you happily put money in.

 While we want our children to make the right decisions every time, one of the most powerful teachers can be a painful lesson learned the hard way.

 If your child splurges on small things and fails to budget for the big toy they really wanted, this could be a great learning moment.
 Although it may sound harsh at first, it may be better for your child to learn these lessons while they are young and the stakes are low.

 Bonus Technique: Join the Club!

-Make sure your child is in the uSavers Kids Club!
+Make sure your child is in the Club infantil uSavers!
 It’s an easy, fun way to help kids get smart about money.

 Any child between 5 and 12 years old is welcome to join.
 And if you join in the next month, you will receive the kid-favorite Making Cents Newsletter packed with fun trivia, coloring contests, prize giveaways, and tons of other activities kids love!

 *As a bonus, every child receives a free moonjar when they join the uSavers Kids Club!